 As it does not prove the right, title, and interest of the deceased person in a particular property or in all of the property, the issuing of a succession certificate does not confer the right of succession to the claimed property of a deceased person.
 Yet, the successor of an intestate decedent may inherit the decedent’s properties.

-How to get a succession certificate in India?
+How to get a succession certificate & how much the succession certificate cost in India?